Department website: https://www.uwplatt.edu/department/engineering-physics

-The engineering physics curriculum is 123 credits including 62 credits of engineering.
-The engineering physics program provides a balanced curriculum emphasizing physics and engineering principles with design, diverse hands-on experiences to prepare the engineering physics graduate for the demands of laboratory or manufacturing environments, and strong communication and team working skills.
+The Engineering Physics curriculum is 123 credits including 62 credits of engineering.
+The Engineering Physics program provides a balanced curriculum emphasizing physics and engineering principles with design, diverse hands-on experiences to prepare the engineering physics graduate for the demands of laboratory or manufacturing environments, and strong communication and team working skills.
 The engineering credits are divided nearly equally among electrical and mechanical engineering science, engineering physics and a professional engineering concentration.
 The electrical engineering and mechanical engineering science includes introductory courses that provide the necessary prerequisites for further study in these two areas.
 The engineering physics core covers nearly all the basic areas of physics with a special emphasis placed on practical problem solving, including design.
 The professional engineering concentration consists of electives.
-Here a student may tailor the program to suit individual interests by selecting from a long list of courses in electrical and mechanical engineering, as well as some courses in software and industrial engineering.
+Here a student may tailor the program to suit individual interests by selecting from a long list of courses in electrical and mechanical engineering, as well as some courses in software engineering and industrial and systems engineering.
 While students are free to choose the electives, an emphasis in one of the following areas is recommended: controls, electronics/digital systems, electric power, materials science engineering, mechanisms machines and systems, or thermo-fluid and energy systems.

-- An average G.P.A. > 2.00 is required for all professional engineering courses taken to fulfill the requirements of the engineering physics major (all required and elective engineering courses numbered 3000 or above) in order to graduate with an engineering physics degree.
+- An average G.P.A. > 2.00 is required for all professional engineering courses taken to fulfill the requirements of the Engineering Physics major (all required and elective engineering courses numbered 3000 or above) in order to graduate with an engineering physics degree.

 - A “C-” or better is required in ENGRPHYS 4930 (or GENENG 4930 with departmental permission) in order to graduate with an engineering physics degree.

-- Prerequisite courses in mathematics, science, and engineering often require a "C-" or better to advance to the next course (see course descriptions in this Catalog for specific information).
+- Prerequisite courses in mathematics, science, and engineering often require a "C-" or better to advance to the next course (see course descriptions in this catalog for specific information).